lindsayreiner/README-generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Description
 This application in run in the terminal, and invoked with the command node index.js.
 Create your next README.md file using this application, and save time doing the stuff you love- coding!
+Screen recording of application usage: https://watch.screencastify.com/v/YalGg0rlQ4xqWMRVab1o
 # Table of contents
 [Installation](#installation)
 [Usage](#usage)